About the Data

 The State-level figures presented on this website are unweighted, which means they are a count of those SFAs that responded to the Census and are not adjusted to reflect SFAs that did not respond to the Census survey.
-For this reason, state-level percentages should not be interpreted as statistically-representative estimates for the whole State, and comparisons between State- and national-level figures should be made with caution.
+For this reason, state-level percentages should not be interpreted as statistically-representative estimates for the whole State, and comparisons between State- and national-level figures, or between States, should be made with caution.

 How does the 2019 Farm to School Census differ from prior Farm to School Census efforts?

 |2019 Farm to School Census||2013 and 2015 Farm to School Census|